On This Day: 22nd June 1853 – Haussmann Appointed Prefect of the Seine

 An aerial view of the arterial network of avenues of Paris leading to the Arc de Triumph.

-Teachers may plan lessons with care, but the room teaches too.
-It communicates what kind of thinking is valued, who is expected to speak, and what kinds of movement are permitted.
-When desks are bolted down and clocks dominate the wall, a lesson in compliance is already underway.
 The hidden curriculum of space—the message embedded in layout, rhythm, and visibility—is just as potent as any textbook.
 Haussmann’s Paris reminds us that built environments shape not only movement, but mindset.
 So what does the architecture of our classrooms teach our students?
-And are we paying attention to what they’re learning before a single word is spoken?
+Are we even paying attention to what they’re learning before a single word is spoken?

 Designing Schools for Democracy

-Baron Haussmann’s redesign of Paris taught us that space governs behaviour.
+Haussmann’s redesign of Paris taught us that space governs behaviour.
 His boulevards imposed order, visibility, and legibility - not just for efficiency, but to assert control.
 Schools too carry a hidden curriculum in their walls.
 But what if we took Haussmann’s spacial intelligence and reoriented it towards democratic ideals?

 In place of surveillance, we design for mutual visibility.
 Glass-walled classrooms, open staffrooms, shared learning zones - where transparency builds trust.
 Instead of controlling flow, we structure spaces that invite movement and autonomy: flexible thresholds, multipurpose corridors, and breakout zones for reflection and collaboration.

-A City We Still Walk In
+The City We Still Walk In

 Even today, Haussmann’s influence is difficult to escape.
 His avenues are still there.
-His façades remain a model of how modern cities should look.
+His facades remain a model of how modern cities should look.
 But perhaps the most enduring lesson isn’t architectural at all but pedagogical.

 Because what Haussmann understood is that environments do not just serve citizens, they shape them.
 And that shaping does not always happen .
 It does not always ask permission.
 It simply becomes the background of life—what feels normal, expected, unremarkable.
 But normal is never neutral.
 The street, like the school, is a place of instruction.
 And sometimes the lesson is in the bricks.
 On this day, Haussmann began building a city.
 But what he really built was a way of thinking, a way of moving, and a way of belonging.
 A curriculum of stone and brick.